ronneo/laneup/README.md

 1. Download this repositary
 2. Run `./build.sh`
 3. Go to deployments folder and run `docker compose up`
-4. Log in to /admin and update the default password
+4. Go to `/install` to create a new admin account

 ## Backend Set up
 The project consists of 3 separate backend components (services)